 For 2012, there was only one goal: To keep it alive.
 I examined the balance sheets over the years.
 At its peak, the festival brought in $25,000 total.
-However, revenues declined year over year to less than $15,000 in 2011.
-Given that No.Fest raised just a fifth of that, I was more than pleased to work within that budget.
-Of course, I had to raise capital.
 When all was said and done in 2012, we brought in $23,000, with no grants and just three months until show time.

-For 2013, I wanted to raise more money and expand the programming.
-To bring this festival from the park onto main street, this was something that the community sorely wanted.
+For 2013, I wanted to raise more money and bring this festival from the park onto main street, this was something that the community sorely wanted.
 Because No.Fest was such a solid main street event, the community expected me to deliver for them.

 We won two substantial grants in 2013, from Regional Arts and Culture Council and Multnomah County Cultural Coalition.
 This funding secured all the artist fees.
-They enabled me to extend the festival from sunset to midnight by utilizing the St. Johns night clubs that were previously ignored when the five hundred or so daily audience members fled the neighborhood.
+They enabled an extension of the festival from sunset to midnight by utilizing the St. Johns night clubs that were previously ignored when the five hundred or so daily audience members fled the neighborhood.